10 Soft Skills in Demand in 2022

 Should I Put Soft Skills on My Resume?

-Tailoring your resume to each prospective job can seem daunting.
-Resume guides can help you figure out how to organize your resume.
-Although soft skills should not always be a stand-alone section, you should highlight them in your work experience section.
+Although soft skills should not always be a standalone section on a resume, you should highlight them in your work experience section.

 When using action verbs to summarize your responsibilities in each position, you can report duties and tasks that emphasize your soft skills.
-You can also embed soft skills in your resume in a general skills section.
+You can also include soft skills in a general skills section.

 Can I Learn Soft Skills?